Asahikawa Ramen (Hokkaido Pref.)

 Hokkaido’s three main local ramen are miso from Sapporo, soy sauce from Asahikawa, and salt from Hakodate.
 The Asahikawa ramen boom in the Tokyo metropolitan area began in the late 1990s.
 Although Asahikawa Ramen is a ramen with a long history, objectively it is interesting that it caused a major movement in Sapporo and Tokyo around that time.
 However, behind the scenes, there were movements that should have made this happen.

 So, what are the characteristics of Asahikawa ramen?
-The noodles have a low water content and are slightly thin and curly.
+The noodles is low-hydration noodles and are slightly thin and curly.
 Because it absorbs soup well, it easily absorbs soup, but on the other hand, it can also be said to spread easily.
 It is characterized by a rich soup made from seafood such as pork bones and dried sardines, and a soy sauce sauce.
 Many shops have simple ingredients.
 The two representative long-established shops are “Aoba(青葉)” and “Hachiya(蜂屋).”

 “Aoba(青葉)” became a nationwide brand from 1997 to 1998 when it opened at the Shin-Yokohama Ramen Museum.
 He also actively opens shops at product exhibitions at famous department shops across the country, and even takes time off from the main shop to go to Tokyo to make ramen himself.
 The traditional soup stock, also known as 50-year soup, is made by slowly boiling animal-based ingredients such as pork bones and chicken bones, seafood such as bonito flakes, dried sardines, and kelp, and vegetables over low heat.
 There is a layer of oil on the surface of the soup, perhaps a unique feature of Asahikawa, an extremely cold region.
 This prevents it from cooling down and allows you to eat it piping hot.